 As far as color accents go, the green and red seem to have something to do with colors that the British maker of luxury cars have chosen for its 2014 GT3 racecar that, if memory serves me well, was first introduced at the Festival of Speed in Goodwood (the really funny thing is that, while browsing for other images of the vehicle besides the official photo set, I have seen lots of real life photos of these cars advertising Blancpain on their number stickers, not sure if Breitling was really happy about that).

-Personally, I find the choice of color scheme not really good since, in a number of lighting scenarios that paler shade of green may not look too contrast on the dark grey background of the checkered dark grey dial thus making reading the combined chronograph totalizer a bit difficult.
+Personally, I find the choice of the color scheme not really good: in a number of lighting scenarios that paler shade of green may not look too contrast on the dark grey background of the checkered dark grey dial thus making reading the combined chronograph totalizer difficult.
 The dark grey hour and minute hands, even despite the thin strips of Superluminova compound on them, too, don’t really stand out, especially in twilight when the hands have already blended with the carbon-fiber material of the dial, while the luminous substance is still not bright enough to be easily seen.
 Beauty requires sacrifice, doesn’t it?

 As I have noted already, this basically a refreshed version of an earlier Breitling Supersports model so it is okay to experience a sort of deja vu regarding its dial design.
 Besides sporting the same horizontal layout for its three sub-dials, it also features a combined chronograph totalizer at 9 o’clock giving you a 60-minute and a 12-hour counter neatly located in the same place, a design that was popularized by Omega when it first introduced its gorgeous Caliber 9300 family of chronograph movements.
 Of course, the design not only looks cool while saving some valuable space on the dial, it actually seems a lot more usable when you need to quickly grasp its reading, although, again, the green color of the sub-dial looks too pale to my taste.